reactjs/react.dev/beta/src/content/reference/react/useMemo.md

 This is expected and shouldn't break your code.

 This **development-only** behavior helps you [keep components pure.](/learn/keeping-components-pure) React uses the result of one of the calls, and ignores the result of the other call.
 As long as your component and calculation functions are pure, this shouldn't affect your logic.
-However, if they are accidentally impure, this helps you notice the mistakes and fix it.
+However, if they are accidentally impure, this helps you notice and fix the mistake.

 For example, this impure calculation function mutates an array you received as a prop: